jj230/jj230/linux-cli/file-permissions-in-linux.md

 ### Summary

-After reviewing and updating permissions, all permissions for the directory projects/ is updated and correct.
+After reviewing and updating permissions, all permissions for the directory projects/ are updated and correct.
 The security team would be able to move forward confidently knowing that they are following the rule of least privilege.

 \